techlore/go-incognito/Scripts/Section 3/3_ Permissions _ Settings.md

 some stories and scenarios where permissions led to privacy invasions, and how we can change that!

-After you have my permission to continue watching after this short message…

-[Promotional Spot]

 Recently, Facebook suffered a pretty big hit after it was revealed that a company called Cambridge Analytica was stealing private customer data from users who authorized access to their Facebook account.
 This was HUGE, millions of people’s